-It is well known throughout the military that what you earn while in uniform, is nothing compared to what you could be earning working overseas for a private security company, otherwise known as private military contractors.
+It’s well known throughout the military that what you earn while in uniform is nothing compared to what you could be earning working overseas for a private security company, otherwise known as private military contractors.

 Although major combat operations have ended in Iraq and Afghanistan, the civil war in Syria, the growing strength of ISIS and other major unrests in the middle east, proves that the need for security contractors throughout the world will always exist.
 Many Veterans separating from the military are interested in working for the U.S. Department of State or private military company overseas.
 But before you apply, you should know a little bit about what you’re getting into.

 Private security contractors made headlines for both good and bad reasons during the Iraq and Afghanistan wars.
 But even with the bad news, many prior military service members continue to have a great amount interest in working for one of the many firms offering contracting jobs throughout the world.